carallon/pharos-controller-api/sphinx-src/web-api/factory-reset.rst

 Factory Reset
 ##############

-Reboots the controller and wipes all settings off the unit.
+Deletes all controller settings and reboots the unit.

 HTTP
 ****